 When the UE is operating in SNPN access operation mode there are two modes of SNPN selection, namely, manual SNPN selection and automatic SNPN selection.

 The UE follows one of the following two procedures defined in clause 5.3.2.2 and clause 5.3.2.3 depending on its implementation.
+The N5CW device that is not registered or cannot register via NG-RAN performs manual mode WLAN selection procedure as defined in clause 5.3.2.2.

 The SNPN is selected in accordance with these procedures determines the WLAN that is selected.
 When the selected WLAN is a trusted non-3GPP IP access and the UE decides to access 5GC via trusted non-3GPP IP access, the UE shall derive a NAI from the identity of the selected SNPN and use the NAI as the identity for authentication and authorization with the SNPN and usage of the WLAN.

+The procedures described in this clause 5.3D shall apply to the UE and the N5CW device.

 5.3D.2 SNPN solicitation